Public Safety Employee Benefits Act

 Employee Benefits For Catastrophic Injuries & Death Claims

-This benefit is also provided for the injured or deceased employee’s spouse and any dependent children.
+The Public Safety Employee Benefits Act benefits are also provided for the injured or deceased employee’s spouse and any dependent children.
 In order to qualify, the catastrophic injury must have occurred under one of the following circumstances:

 - the officer’s response to fresh pursuit;

 - the officer or firefighter’s response to what is reasonably believed to be an emergency;